The Dark Ages of Britannia

 Your Place in the Story

-"Every soul that arrives in Britannia arrives with a purpose they don't yet understand.
-The land has a way of teaching you what that purpose is — often painfully."— Shamino, recorded in the Journal of the Companions
+“Every soul that arrives in Britannia arrives with a purpose they don't yet understand.” — Shamino, Journal of the Companions